Bill Giles (baseball)

-William Yale Giles (born September 7, 1934) is the honorary National League (NL) President, and chairman emeritus and former part-owner of Major League Baseball (MLB)'s Philadelphia Phillies.
+William Yale Giles (born September 7, 1934) is an American baseball executive who currently serves as the honorary National League (NL) President.
+He is also the chairman emeritus and former part-owner of Major League Baseball (MLB)'s Philadelphia Phillies.

 Early career

 Giles is the son of Baseball Hall of Fame executive Warren C. Giles, who was the general manager and president of the Cincinnati Reds (1937–1951) before becoming president of the National League (1951–1969).
+His mother Jane Mabel Skinner was the granddaughter of architect Merton Yale Cady, and a member of the family of John Deere, founder of John Deere Co., and of Linus Yale Sr. of the Yale Lock Company.

 Bill Giles was born in Rochester, New York, during his father's term as president of Rochester Red Wings of the International League.
 His baseball career began in the Cincinnati organization during the 1950s, and he was among a group of Reds' executives (including former Cincinnati general manager Gabe Paul and MLB executive Tal Smith) who helped to found the Houston Astros when they debuted as the Colt .45s in 1962.

 Sporting News 1962 Official Baseball Guide and Record Book, published in the Colt .45s' maiden season, lists Giles as the club's traveling secretary and publicity director.
 Subsequently, he became promotions director, and focused on that role after the renamed team moved into the Astrodome in 1965.